How Credit Card Interest Works in Canada

 Why did I get charged interest on my credit card after I paid it off?

-Credit card interest accrues daily; if you paid off a balance reported a few days ago, or your money took a few business days to transfer, there could still be residual interest on your card.
+Credit card interest accrues daily.
+If you paid off a balance reported a few days ago, or your money took a few business days to transfer, there could still be residual interest on your card.
+That's why it's so important to review your billing statements, understand your balance, and pay off purchases as soon as possible.

 Is APR monthly or yearly?